Why cultivate compassion?

 - Integrate compassion into daily life for greater productivity and wellbeing

-A structured sequence of evidence based guided meditations will increase your awareness and make it easier to cultivate compassion and emotional balance.
+A structured sequence of guided meditations will increase your awareness and make it easier to cultivate compassion and emotional balance.

 Real world application

 Informal exercises to practice as you go about your daily routine will build your resilience and make compassion a part of everyday life.